kiranshila/Doplarr/README.md

 <img src="https://raw.githubusercontent.com/kiranshila/Doplarr/main/screenshots/button.png" width="400">

 ## Setup

 ### Discord

 1. Create a new [Application](https://discord.com/developers/applications) in Discord
 2. Go to the Bot tab and add a new bot
 3. Copy out the token
 4. Go to OAuth2 and under "OAuth2 URL Generator", enable `applications.commands` and `bot`
 5. Copy the resulting URL and use as the invite link to your server

+In the server for which you will use the bot, you need to create a new role for your users.
+Then, grab that role id.

+To do this:

+1. Enable Developer Mode (User Settings -> Advanced -> Developer Mode)
+2. Under your server settings, go to Roles, find the role and "Copy ID"

 ### Sonarr/Radarr

 1. Copy out your API keys from Settings -> General

 ## Running with Docker

 Simply run with

 ```bash
 docker run \
 -e SONARR_URL='http://localhost:8989' \